eProsima/Micro-XRCE-DDS-docs/docs/client_api.rst

 Once this function is called, a ``create_session`` call can be performed.

-:session: Session structure where manage the session data.
+:session: Session structure where to manage the session data.
 :comm: Communication used for connecting to the *Agent*.
-          All different transports have a common attribute uxrCommunication.
+          All different transports have a common attribute ``uxrCommunication``.
           This parameter can not be shared between active sessions.
 :key: The key identifier of the *Client*.
          All *Clients* connected to an *Agent* must have a different key.